vortexmakes/RKH/doc/readme.txt

 - \b Preprocessor \b action (#RKHPPRO_T):
 	this action is executed before sending occured event to state machine.

-Aditionally, the preprocessor options listed in \c rkhcfg.h allows to customize the prototypes of each action.
+Aditionally, the preprocessor options listed in \b rkhcfg.h allows to customize the prototypes of each action.
 See \ref cfg section for more information about that.
 The used actions in the "my" state machine implementation are shown in